thbtppl/latex-tips-advice/README.md

     ```
     title = {On the electrodynamics of moving bodies}
     ```
     In this way, you can easily switch from title-case to sentence-case using a `biblatex` option.
-Conversely if you forget that and the bibliography needs to be title-case, you will have to add all missing capitals manually.
+Conversely, if you forget that and the bibliography needs to be title-case, you will have to add all missing capitals manually.

-* Surround words that remain capitalised at all times using curly brackets:
+* Surround words that remain capitalized at all times using curly brackets:

     ```
     title = {Protein Measurement with the {Folin} Phenol Reagent}